14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 Today there is an app for most products and services we use.
 As more companies will become technology driven and  objects around us will become smarter; Downloading an app to interact with all these things is time consuming, and requires much effort to manage.

-One solution to this problem are chat bots and personal assistants that make it possible to communicate to services using our normal way of writing.
+One solution to this problem are chat bots and personal assistants that make it possible to communicate to services using our normal way of interacting.

-### Your personal assistant
+### Make a connection, with a bot.

 An example of this is the ability to order an Uber through Facebook Messenger.
-You can click on an address that shows up in a chat and ask for a ride to that place.
-An Uber will show up and paid for with Facebook Messenger.
+You can click on an address that shows up in a chat and ask for a ride.
+An Uber will show up and take you there.
 All without leaving the chat thread or opening another app.

 > Messaging apps have eclipsed social networks in usage.

-We'll see more of these kind of interactions in messaging apps such as  Slack, Facebook Messenger, SMS, WeChat (Popular in China) and potentially Twitter.
-They will allow us to transfer money, buy things and so forth, right from the chat.

-### Make a connection, with a bot.

-[Lark](http://www.web.lark.com/) is a personal coaching service that helps people reach their fitness goals.
-The interaction is fully experienced as a chat conversation.
+Another example is [Lark](http://www.web.lark.com/), a personal coaching service that helps people reach their fitness goals.
+The interaction is fully as a chat conversation.
+It's able to give personalized advice by connecting to users Facebook profile and Apple Healthkit on their phone, and by asking deeper questions about the users health.

-Lark gets profile information using Facebook Connect and connects with Apple Healtkit to collect info from peoples phone and wearables such as the Apple Watch.

-This makes it possible for Lark to give personalized advice, and by asking deeper questions about the user.
-The techology to understand peoples writing is still a bit limited.
-Lark will lead the conversation by suggesting answers.
-However, in the future bots will be smarter and and start to understand our natural language.
-They will feel just like a human being helping us out.
+Lark will lead the conversation by suggesting answers so its still a bit limited at the moment.
+However, people feel like they are talking to a person and refer to it as a "she" (Remember the [Her](http://www.imdb.com/title/tt1798709/) movie?).
+In the future bots will be smarter and understand our natural language, so they will feel even more like chatting to a human being.

 > 25% of people said "I love you" to [a bot](http://www.nytimes.com/2015/08/04/science/for-sympathetic-ear-more-chinese-turn-to-smartphone-program.html?_r=1)

+We'll are going to see more of bots in messaging apps such as Slack, Facebook Messenger, SMS, WeChat (Popular in China) and potentially Twitter.
+They will allow us to interact with services and do things such as transfer money and buy things online right from a conversation.

 ### Even more natural